Overview

 This program is relevant for all three common personnel roles in healthcare organizations: decision-makers, clinical supervisors, and direct care staff.
 Specific roles may include:

-- Program Administrators, Physicians, Nurse Practitioners, and Physician Assistants
+- Physicians, Nurse Practitioners, Physician Assistants, and Nurses

 - Psychologists